UniCourt/DataEngineering-Workshop1/docs/introduction_to_docker.md

 ```
 docker run -ti alpine:latest
 ```
-Note: You can use Ctrl+D to come up from
+_Note: You can use Ctrl+D to come out from the docker image._

 <br />